maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>Trop peu de descripteurs de fichiers sont proposés. %d proposés, %d requis</translation>

 ERR
-The translation uses "proposés" ("offered") instead of "disponibles" ("available"), which is a mistranslation.
-In this context, it should be "disponibles".
-Additionally, the translation is missing the period at the end to match the source.
+“proposés” is incorrect here; it should be “disponibles” for “available”.
+There is also a missing period at the end of the second sentence.

 Correct translation:
 Pas assez de descripteurs de fichiers disponibles. %d disponibles, %d requis.
 ```
 </details>

-Number of issues: 63.
+Number of issues: 54.